 Dusk is a great time for wildlife watching at Ninepipe.
 Photo: Dave Fitzpatrick/USFWS

-The Swan River National Wildlife Refuge is situated between the breathtaking Swan and Mission Mountain ranges south of Swan Lake, offering a scenic wildlife viewing adventure.
-The refuge provides wetland and grassland habitat for 171 bird species, white-tailed deer, mule deer, elk, and moose, plus beavers, muskrats and raccoons.
-Visitors enjoy hiking and snowshoeing this picturesque refuge from east to west via Bog Road.
+The Swan River National Wildlife Refuge is situated between the Swan and Mission Mountain ranges south of Swan Lake, offering a scenic wildlife viewing adventure.
+The refuge provides wetland and grassland habitat for 171 bird species, white-tailed deer, mule deer, elk and moose, plus beavers, muskrats and raccoons.
+Visitors can enjoy hiking and snowshoeing this picturesque refuge from east to west via Bog Road.
 You’ll find a viewing platform and information kiosk with interpretive panels, but there are no significant facilities on the refuge, so plan your visit with that in mind.

 Related: Bison Range, Bitterroot Valley, Charlo, Dayton, Fall Fun, Family Fun, Flathead Corridor, Flathead Indian Reservation, Marion, Moiese, Outdoor Fun, Pablo, Parks, Seeley-Swan Corridor, Spring Fun, Stevensville, Summer Fun, Wildlife, Winter Fun